I am altering my course to starboard

 Dry-powder extinguishers release a powder which deprives the fire of oxygen.

 Fire blankets are used to cover fires at the galley; the fire then deprives itself of oxygen.

-Candle snuffers are metal cones which are lowered onto a candle flame which uses up the small amount of oxygen available under the snuffer.
+Candle snuffers are metal cones which are lowered onto a candle flame which then uses up the small amount of oxygen available under the snuffer and is extinguished.

 On a boat, fire extinguishers should be mounted close to the exits of each compartment so that they can be collected as the occupants leave.

 Fire blankets should be mounted close to the galley, but not so that the user must reach over the flames.